gphoto/gphoto.github.io/migration-status/index.md

   * Update Lutz´ mail addr in AUTHORS and MAINTAINERS files

   * Move all non-po files to a single charset: utf-8.

+  * Move website to utf-8.

+  * Move gphoto2-manual to utf-8.